Next UK Election Odds: What Price Are Labour, Conservatives And Reform UK For 2029?

 Climate change and environmental issues certainly help throw the Greens into the spotlight.

-That’s why many environmentally-conscious voters still backed Labour or the Lib Dems in 2024.
-It’s also why sceptics pushed towards Reform, who were promising to roll back green targets.
+That is why many environmentally-conscious voters still backed Labour or the Lib Dems in 2024.
+It is also why sceptics pushed towards Reform, who were promising to roll back green targets.

-The Greens (200/1) might earn more seats at the next election but pushing beyond 10 MPs would be a successful result.
+The Greens are 500/1 to win most seats at the next election but pushing beyond 10 MPs would be a successful result.

 How The UK Election Works